ibm-cloud-docs/app-configuration/ac-release-notes.md

 Stay up to date with the new features that are available for {{site.data.keyword.appconfig_short}} service.
 {: shortdesc}

+## August 2024
+{: #August-2024}

+- Configuration Aggregator available now
+{{site.data.keyword.appconfig_full}} has added a new capability to enable or disable and query the resources metadata for meeting goverance and compliance initiatives.

 ## May 2024
 {: #May-2024}

-IBM Cloud App Configuration now has a Basic plan that provides support for Property management capabilities.
+{{site.data.keyword.appconfig_full}} now has a Basic plan that provides support for Property management capabilities.
 There is no monthly instance cost.

 ## March 2024
 {: #Mar-2024}

-IBM Cloud App Configuration is now available in Frankfurt region.
+{{site.data.keyword.appconfig_full}} is now available in Frankfurt region.

 ## Jan 2024
 {: #Jan-2024}